-Understand What is Mind Mapping and Its Uses
+What is Mind Mapping?
+What Are Its Uses?

 Mind mapping is a powerful technique to help you visually develop and organize ideas and information.
 Let’s take a look at what mind mapping is and how you can use it.